garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 game when Grace started to get strong and more frequent contractions.
-I got a little bit of rest in but was promptly woken up because Grace was starting to feel some pain.
-Up to this point, she was skeptical about whether or not she would want to get an epidural.
+I got a little bit of rest in but was promptly woken up because Grace was starting to feel some more intense pain.
 I let my tiredness get the best of me and made the very inopportune request for another 30 minutes of sleep.
 To which she replied, "No, I need you now."

+Up to this point, Grace
-Soon after, she decided to get the epidural.
+was skeptical about whether or not she would want to get an epidural.
+Soon after the pain had significantly intensified, she decided to get the epidural though.
 There were some
-painful moments for Grace and tense moments for me as I tried to do what I could to comfort her until the epidural was placed and taking effect.
-Grace was able to rest a little bit and I was also able to rest a little bit.
+painful moments for Grace and tense moments for me as I tried to do what I could to comfort her until the epidural was placed and had taken effect.
+Once placed, Grace was able to rest a little bit and I was also able to rest a little bit.
 It wasn't great rest though because the nurses kept coming back in to make sure things were alright.
-They weren't quite seeing the readings they wanted on Gwen (I think maybe on Grace too), so they'd come in to change some sensors around or some fluids or something like that.
+They weren't quite seeing the readings they wanted on Gwen (I think maybe on Grace too), so they'd come in to change some sensors around or give some fluids or meds.
 I say it like I was in the dark because it sort of felt like we were a bit in the dark.
 There wasn't anything seriously wrong and I think the nurses just didn't want to alarm us.
 Having a baby is